flotools/flotools/README.md

 1. Open Keyboard Maestro and go to the Flo Tools Macro Group.
 2. Press VO space on it, then shift right arrow, to select both the Flo Tools, and Flo Tools inspector groups simultaneously.
 3. Stop interacting with the groups scroll area, and VO right arrow to "delete macro group."
 VO space to confirm deletion.
 Note that this cannot be undone once you have pressed delete.
-4. Before opening the macro file again to reinstall Flo Tools, make sure the macro groups are removed from the groups scroll area.
+4. Before opening the Flo Tools Macro file again, make sure the macro groups are removed from the groups scroll area.
 If so, the above process was completed successfully.

 ####Known Issues